aritde/DOSAttackDetector/README.md

 **EXECUTION**

+Download the supplied input file in the path /DOSAttackDetector

 Go to /src

 python3 AttackDetector.py [input-file-path] [output-file-directory] [threshold]

 Example :
-python3 AttackDetector.py /u/username/DosAttackDetector/src/apache-access-log.txt /DosAttackDetector/suspicious.txt 87
+python3 AttackDetector.py /u/username/DOSAttackDetector/src/apache-access-log.txt /DOSAttackDetector/suspicious.txt 87

 Expected Output :
-Count of suspicious IPs : 567
+Count of suspicious IPs : 567 (on console)
+Set of suspicious IPs in the suspicious.txt file in /DOSAttackDetector

 Note: For meaningful results based on the data, a range of good threshold is : 85 - 89